 WHY FORM A SURVIVAL TEAM?

-The following information is for those who are considering becoming part of a mutual aid/support network of preparedness groups as part of the preparedness community-at-large.
+The following information is for those who are considering becoming part of a mutual aid/support network of survivalist groups as part of the survivalist community-at-large.
 While some of the information included herein may seem extreme - life and death situations are extreme.
-Whether stranded in the middle of Portland during violent unrest, or in the middle of the worst snowstorm in the history in TX, this information can help in achieving a level of preparedness that will get us through any situation.
+Whether stranded in the middle of Los Angeles during a replay of the riots that followed the Rodney King verdict, stuck in Portland while it burns, or in the middle of the worst snowstorm in the history of the state, this information can help in achieving a level of preparedness that will get us through any situation.

 The purpose of forming a mutual aid/support network is simple - sometimes we just can't go it alone effectively.
-If we find ourselves in the Portland riot scenario, we may need someone to bring supplies or extract us from a dangerous situation.
+If we find ourselves in the L.A. riot or Portland scenarios, we may need someone to bring supplies or extract us from a dangerous situation.
 We may simply wake up one morning to find that normally-placid river behind the house has turned into a violent moat that prevents us from getting to terra firma.
 Who can we depend on when we need a hand?
 As a working partner of a mutual aid agreement, help is on the way.

 We are just beginning - some are at the minimum acceptable preparedness levels, and some are advanced well beyond the "expert" level.
 With the desire and motivation to survive, each of us is capable of reaching a level of preparedness that will allow us to contribute something of value to this network.
 In order to do this, standards relating to training, supplies, and equipment need to be established.